 Then coat it with a dry rub seasoning mixture.
 You can purchase a dry rub at the grocery store or make your own.
 I made my own since I had all of the ingredients on-hand.
 You’ll need to place it in a plastic bag large enough to accommodate the pork shoulder or wrap it in plastic wrap.
-The pork shoulder will need to be refrigerated overnight to let the rub do its thing and season the pork.
+The pork shoulder will need to be refrigerated overnight to let the rub do its thing and season the meat.

-I place mine fat-side up on a rack in a roasting pan just big enough for the pork shoulder.
+I place mine fat-side up on a rack in a roasting pan just big enough for the shoulder.
 Some people like to trim off the fat, but hey… if I’m eating barbecue I want all the flavor I can get.
 I do remove the fat before and during shredding the pork after it’s cooked.